lcorbasson/rer-web/README.md

 Copy `config.yml.example` to `config.yml` and edit it to suit your needs.

-Initialize the station database as follows:

-	% sqlite3 gares.db < db.sql
+Log into an account with administrative access on MySQL and create the database holding the data:

+	mysql> CREATE DATABASE sncf_gtfs;

+Create a user which only has the necessary privileges.
+This is optional, but highly recommended (not to mention a good security practice):

+	mysql> CREATE USER 'rer-web' IDENTIFIED BY 'some-password';
+	mysql> GRANT SELECT on sncf_gtfs.* TO 'rer-web'@'localhost';

+Finally, run `sh ./install.sh`.
+This install script will download a GTFS parsing script, download the GTFS data from SNCF's website, import it into the database, and import a custom-made station database as well.

+**Note**: SNCF update their data once a week.
+In order to reimport the data, simply run `./install.sh` again.

+# Deployment

-Then, deploy it as you would any Perl Dancer application.
-If you really have no idea, read the [Dancer::Deployment Perldoc](https://metacpan.org/module/Dancer::Deployment).
+Deploy this as you would any Perl Dancer application.
+If you really have no idea how to do this, read the [Dancer::Deployment Perldoc page](https://metacpan.org/module/Dancer::Deployment).